Access to employment – UK Government assessment

 There have been legal or policy changes to improve human rights protections and evidence of some sustained progress in the enjoyment of human rights related to this issue.
 However on some of these rights, or for some groups, there has not been comparative progress

-- The estimated employment rate for those aged between 16 and 64 in the UK increased overall between 2016 and 2019, and continued to rise into early 2020.
+- The employment rate for those aged between 16 and 64 in the UK increased slightly between the first quarter (Q1) of 2016 (74.1%) and Q1 of 2021 (74.7%).
+Throughout the COVID-19 pandemic in 2020 the employment rate dropped, but started to recover in 2021.

 Read more about the UK and Welsh Governments’ actions on access to employment.